eokelly1/Programming_For_Data_Science_With_Python_Project_3/README.md

 Explore US Bikeshare Data

 ### Description
 For this project we utilized python in order to analyze data related to bike share systems. the data focused on 3 cities (New York City, Chicago, and Washington).
+We analyzed the time, station, and user statistics based off of user inputs.

 ### Files used
 - chicago.csv